DominikMa/P2-Traffic-Sign-Classifier-Project/README.md

 Because the German Traffic Sign data set is rather small compared to the ImageNet data set additionally dropout layers are used before the downsampling to prevent overfitting.

 After these changes the model preformed quite well and was chosen as the final model.
+It reached a test set accuracy of 0.966.

 ### Test the Model on New Images